- History and evolution

 - Bajau Laut (Sea Gypsies)

-Some 40 years ago, the area that is today known as Tun Sakaran Marine Park in Sabah was identified by Dr. Elizabeth Wood of the Marine Conservation Society as an area of remarkable marine biodiversity.
+Some 40+ years ago, the area that is today known as Tun Sakaran Marine Park was identified by Dr. Elizabeth Wood of U.K.’s Marine Conservation Society as an area of remarkable marine biodiversity.

 The Semporna Islands Project (SIP) was launched in 1998 to try and find a solution to these problems.
 Tun Sakaran Marine Park was finally gazetted in July 2004.
 Named after the then Head of State of Sabah, Tun Sakaran Dandai, it is the second largest marine park in Sabah, Malaysia.